-Our share-based compensation program grants awards including stock options and restricted stock awards.
+Our share-based compensation program grant awards include stock options and restricted stock awards to employees, directors and consultants.
 The fair value of stock option grants is estimated as of the date of the grant using the Black-Scholes option pricing model.
 The fair value of restricted stock awards is based on the fair value of our common stock on the date of the grant.
-The fair value of the stock-based awards are expensed over the requisite service period, generally the vesting period, for each award.
+The fair value of the stock-based awards is then expensed over the requisite service period, generally the vesting period, for each award.

 Our expected stock price volatility assumption is based on the volatility of comparable public companies.
 The expected term of a stock option granted to employees and directors (including non-employee directors) is based on the average of the contractual term (generally 10 years) and the vesting period.
 For non-employee options, the expected term is the contractual term.
 The risk-free interest rate is based on the yield of U.S. Treasury securities consistent with the life of the option.
-No dividend yield was assumed as we do not pay dividends on common stock.
+No dividend yield was assumed as we do not pay dividends on our common stock.
 We recognize forfeitures related to stock-based awards as they occur.